Spacexplorer11/Meow_Meals/README.md

 ## ⬇️ How to download?

 That's really easy!
 Just head over to my [Modrinth mod page](https://modrinth.com/mod/meow-meals) or [Curseforge mod page](https://www.curseforge.com/minecraft/mc-mods/meowmeals) to download!
-Or if you prefer, you can download the mod from the latest release [here!](https://github.com/spacexplorer11/meow_meals/releases/latest)
+Or if you prefer, you can download the mod from the latest release [here!](https://github.com/spacexplorer11/meow_meals/releases/latest).
+Just download the linked `meowmeals-x.x.x.jar` file.
 **If you download the mod directly, make sure to have the dependencies or it won't work!**

 Made with ❤️ and too many test worlds.